 The littoral areas and seas surrounding the Antilles also have their own wealth of birds, both breeding residents and migrants.
 These last come to the Caribbean Basin mostly from North America, and some nest in places as far as the Antarctic region.

-In the West Indies, the tallest native bird is the greater flamingo, Phoenicopterus ruber.
+In the West Indies, the tallest native bird is the Caribbean flamingo, Phoenicopterus ruber.
 The longest is the brown pelican, Pelecanus occidentalis.
-The largest (by weight) is the Cuban race of the sandhill crane, Grus canadensis nesiotes.
-The widest wingspan for an Antillean bird is that of the magnificent frigatebird, Fregata magnificens.
-And the smallest - in the Antilles and on Earth - is the bee hummingbird, Mellisuga helenae, of Cuba.
+The widest wingspan in these islands is that of the magnificent frigatebird, Fregata magnificens.
+The most massive West Indian bird is the Cuban race of the sandhill crane, Grus canadensis nesiotes.
+And the tiniest - in the Antilles and on Earth - is the bee hummingbird, Mellisuga helenae, also from Cuba.

 ORDER PODICIPEDIFORMES